 In the area, fruit trees are grown mainly apple trees, pears, plums, apricots, peach trees and cherries, vegetables are mainly potatoes and tomatoes, vines and a few grains.

 Name of Kakopetria:

-Regarding how the village was named "Kakopetria" there are, according to tradition, three versions.
+Regarding how the village was named "Kakopetria" there are, according to tradition, two versions.
 The first version states that it was named after the two words "bad and stone" because in earlier times its location was rocky and inaccessible.
-The second version speaks of the great stone found on the big bridge at the entrance of the village, known as the Stone of Androgion.
+The second version speaks of the great stone found on the big bridge at the entrance of the village, known as the Stone of Androginou.
 Traditionally, the newly-married couples used to sit on this stone.
 One day the stone rolled away and crushed the unfortunate couple to death.
 After this event, the inhabitants called the stone "Kakopetra" (bad stone) and then the village was named Kakopetria.

 The history of Kakopetria:

 Kakopetria, as mentioned by the medieval chronographers, has existed since the Frankish era.
 On old maps the village is referred to as Cacopetria or Chachopetria.
 It is probable, however, that in the area there were settlements before, during the Byzantine period.